mayxly/Off-The-Shelf/README.md

 # Off The Shelf
 Off The Shelf is a cross platform react app where users can sell their books they no longer need.

-For the UI, I used React Navigation, Android Studio and Expo APIs to make responsive and engaging pages.
+For the UI, I used React Navigation and Expo APIs to make responsive and engaging pages.
 I communicated with REST APIs to fetch data and implemented authorization and authentication, caching of data and images, and sending/receiving push notifications.

 Here is a look: